 An RU Allocation subfield in the Common Block field of HE-SIG-B consists of 8 bits that indicates the following for a 20 MHz PPDU BW:

-The RU arrangement in the frequency domain: indexes the size of the RUs and their placement in the frequency domain.
+The RU assignment in the frequency domain: indexes the size of the RUs and their placement in the frequency domain.

 Number of user fields in each RU in the HE-SIG-B content channel: the number of users multiplexed in the RUs indicated by the arrangement; for RUs of size greater than or equal to 106 tones that support MU-MIMO, it indicates the number of users multiplexed using MU-MIMO.

-The mapping of the 8-bit RU Allocation subfield to the RU arrangement and the number of user fields per RU is defined in the Table 26-21 (RU allocation signaling: arrangement and number of MU-MIMO allocations(#2032)).
-In the table, the number of entries column refers to the number of 8-bit indices that refer to the same RU arrangement in the frequency domain but differ in the number of users fields per RU.
-The RU arrangement and the number of user fields per RU together indicate the number of user-fields in the User specific field of HE-SIG-B. Signaling for the center 26-tone RU in BW80 MHz follows the RU Allocation subfields.
+The mapping of the 8-bit RU Allocation subfield to the RU assignment and the number of user fields per RU is defined in the Table 26-21 (RU allocation signaling: arrangement and number of MU-MIMO allocations(#2032)).
+In the table, the number of entries column refers to the number of 8-bit indices that refer to the same RU assignment in the frequency domain but differ in the number of users fields per RU.
+The RU assignment and the number of user fields per RU together indicate the number of user-fields in the User specific field of HE-SIG-B. Signaling for the center 26-tone RU in BW80 MHz follows the RU Allocation subfields.
 For full BW 80 MHz, 1 bit is added to indicate if center 26-tone RU is allocated in the Common Block fields of both HE-SIG-B content channels with same value.
 For full BW 160 MHz, 1 bit is added to indicate if center 26-tone RU is allocated for one individual 80 MHz in common block fields of both HE-SIG-B content channels(#1001).

 ------------- End Text Changes ---------------